JetBrains/amper/docs/src/user-guide/dependencies.md

           scope: compile-only
     ```

-??? question "When should I use `exported`?"

-    Ideally, as little as possible.
-The rule of thumb is that, if your module uses some types from the dependency in
-    its public API, you should mark it as `exported`.
-If not, you should probably avoid it.

-    For example, if you depend on `ktor-client-core` in your module, and you have the following class:

-    ```kotlin
-    class MyApi(private val client: HttpClient) {
-        // ...
-    }
-    ```

-    The `HttpClient` type is used in your public constructor, so your consumers will need to see it at compile time.
-    You should therefore mark `ktor-client-core` as `exported`.

 ??? info "`exported` is like a scope for transitive consumers"

     We can see `exported` as a way to modify the scope of a transitive dependency in the context of the consuming